“Mobilize or die”

 For sites developers, the paths to “mobile-friendly” are many and not straight forward.
 This, along with Guy Podjarnys previous work, triggered us to analyze what the most popular web sites globally are doing to cater to the diversity of devices, browsers and their capabilities.
 Is Responsive Web Design, mDot site or Adaptive Delivery the right way to go?
-(Or as Google would name them; Responsive Web Design, Dynamic Serving and Separate URLs)
+(Or as Google used to name them; Responsive Web Design, Dynamic Serving and Separate URLs)

 Based on the top 10.000 URLs, we set up an automated test facility to analyze what happens when a mobile device hit each or these URLs.
 If you compare our results with Guy Podjarnys experiment, please note the previous sentence, as one of the differences.
 Our tests see the web from the mobile user’s perspective.
 For example, if a mobile user is redirected to an mDot site, then the desktop site may still be RWD.
 This RWD site is not included in our numbers.